wazuh/wazuh-documentation/source/development/selinux-wazuh-context.rst

         type=AVC msg=audit(11/19/2021 13:45:23.239:486) : avc:  denied  { search } for  pid=1944 comm=wazuh-modulesd name=960 dev="proc" ino=17328 scontext=system_u:system_r:wazuh_t:s0 tcontext=system_u:system_r:sshd_net_t:s0-s0:c0.c1023 tclass=dir permissive=0
         ...

 #.
-Create the rule to allow the blocked action:
+Create the rule to allow the blocked action.

     Manually:
         - It is possible to create a new rule and add it to the ``wazuhT.te`` file, for example: